Brandon Marsh SSSI Nature Reserve and Visitor Centre

 - Autumn spotter sheet

-We hold a fantastic range of events at Brandon Marsh from pond dipping for children to art exhibitions, guided walks, wildlife courses and Christmas crafts.
+We run a fantastic range of events, from children's pond dipping to art exhibitions, guided walks, wildlife courses and Christmas crafts for adults.
 Learn a new skill like bushcraft or discover how to identify birds.
 Book your tickets online!

 The Education Centre

-Brandon Marsh Nature Centre includes the Lafarge Education Centre - a purpose-built classroom, home to School Visits to Brandon for a variety of curriculum-related activities.
-Outside there is our Education garden, which also has a mud kitchen for messy play.
-We also have children's activities during the school holidays, and even Really Wild Birthday Parties.
-For grown-ups we also have a programme of Events and guided walks.
+Our purpose-built classroom welcomes school visits for a variety of curriculum-related activities.
+Outside we have a lovely education garden, with a mud kitchen for messy play.
+We also have children's activities during the school holidays, and host Really Wild Birthday Parties.

 Share Your Experience